Acacia rivalis

-Acacia rivalis, commonly known as silver wattle or creek wattle, is a shrub or tree belonging to the genus Acacia and the subgenus Phyllodineae native to southern Australia.
+Acacia rivalis commonly known as silver wattle or creek wattle, is a flowering shrub or tree in the family Fabaceae and the subgenus Phyllodineae native to southern Australia.

 Description

 The obconic shrub or tree typically grows to a height of 3 to 5 m and has a bushy domed crown.
 The green linear lanceolate shaped phyllodes have a length of up to 14 cm and a width of 5 mm.
 The glabrous and shiny phyllodes are narrowed towards the base and have a prominent central vein.
 It blooms between May and November producing yellow flowers.
 The simple axillary inflorescences are solitary and have small spherical yellow flower-heads.
 The smooth, brown and linear shaped seed pods that form after flowering can be straight or curved and have a length of up to 12 cm and a width of 5 mm.
 The hard, black seeds found within the pods have an ellipsoidal shape with a length of 7 mm and a width of 4 mm.